 One sachet is designed for 20 kg of body weight.

 Each sachet should be diluted in one liter of warm, boiled water.
-If, for example, a person weighs 60 kg, then it will be necessary to dilute three bags in three liters of water.
+If, for example, a person weighs 60 kg, then three sachets will need to be diluted in three liters of water.

 Endofalk

 Two sachets must be diluted in 500 ml of warm boiled water, mixed thoroughly, after which another 500 ml of cool water should be added.
-For a complete bowel cleansing before a colonoscopy, it is recommended to take three liters of the solution.
-That is, for one liter of water you need two bags of funds, and for three liters - six.
-This solution is not prepared depending on the body weight of a person.
+To completely cleanse the intestines before a colonoscopy, it is recommended to take three liters of solution.
+That is, for one liter of water you need two sachets of the product, and for three liters - six.
+This solution is prepared regardless of a person’s body weight.
 The resulting solution must be taken from five to ten in the evening.
-That is, for five hours it is necessary to take three liters of the drug.
+That is, within five hours you need to take three liters of the drug.

-The package contains two bottles 45 ml), each of which should be dissolved in 120 ml of boiled cold water before use.
-When administered in the morning, the prepared solution should be drunk after breakfast.
+The package contains two bottles ( 45 ml each), each of which should be dissolved in 120 ml of boiled cold water before use.
+When prescribed in the morning, the prepared solution must be drunk after breakfast.
 The second portion of the solution should be taken after dinner.

-Drinking solutions in both the first and second cases should be washed down with one or two glasses of water.
+The solutions you drink in both the first and second cases must be washed down with one or two glasses of water.

 Lavacol

-The package contains fifteen bags containing the powder.
-One sachet ( 14g) must be diluted in 200 ml of warm boiled water.
-It should be taken eighteen to twenty hours before the upcoming study.
-The total amount of solution to be taken is three liters.
-From two in the afternoon to seven in the evening, every 15 to 20 minutes, you should drink 200 ml of the solution.
+The package contains fifteen packets containing powder.
+One package of the drug ( 14g) must be diluted in 200 ml of warm boiled water.
+Should be taken eighteen to twenty hours before the upcoming test.
+Total The solution to be taken is three liters.
+From two o'clock in the afternoon to seven in the evening, you should drink 200 ml of solution every 15 - 20 minutes.

-The main mechanism of action of Fortrans and Endofalk drugs is that these drugs prevent the absorption of substances in the stomach, as well as the intestines, which leads to faster movement and evacuation of the contents ( in the form of diarrhea) gastrointestinal tract.
-Due to the content of electrolytes in laxative preparations of salts, a violation of the water-salt balance of the body is prevented.
+The main mechanism of action of the drugs Fortrans and Endofalk is that these drugs prevent the absorption of substances in the stomach and intestines, which leads to faster movement and evacuation of contents ( in the form of diarrhea) gastrointestinal tract.
+Due to the content of electrolyte salts in laxatives, violations are prevented. water-salt balance body.

-The effect of Fleet Phospho-soda and Lavacol is that there is a delay in the removal of water from the intestines, which leads to the following changes:
+The effect of the drugs Fleet Phospho-soda and Lavacol is that there is a delay in the excretion of water from the intestines, which leads to the following changes:

 • increase in intestinal contents;